gromacs/gromacs/docs/user-guide/mdp-options.rst

    (100)
    number of steps that elapse between calculating the energies, 0 is never.
 This option is only relevant with dynamics.
-With a twin-range cut-off setup :mdp:`nstcalcenergy` should be equal to or a multiple of :mdp:`nstlist`.
 This option affects the performance in parallel simulations, because calculating energies requires global communication between all processes which can become a bottleneck at high parallelization.